hashicorp/terraform-website/content/source/docs/enterprise/saml/identity-provider-configuration-aad.html.md

 	- In the **Sign on URL** text box, type a URL using the following pattern:
     `https://<TFE HOSTNAME>/`

 	~> **Note:** Update these values with the actual Identifier and Sign on URL.
 Contact [Terraform Enterprise Client support team](https://support.hashicorp.com) to get these values.
 You can also refer to the patterns shown in the **Basic SAML Configuration** section in the Azure portal.

+    ~> **Note:** Update these values with the actual Identifier and Sign on URL.
+Contact [Terraform Enterprise Client support team](https://support.hashicorp.com) to get these values.
+You can also refer to the patterns shown in the **Basic SAML Configuration** section in the Azure portal.

     ![Screenshot: The "Configure SAML" page of ADD's new app workflow, with the specified settings entered.](./images/sso-aad-saml-configuration.png)